LAST UPDATED: 29/04/2022

 We already explained how to get the COVID-19 vaccine if you are a resident of Croatia.
 [Read: How to get the COVID-19 vaccine in Croatia]

-This article includes the latest information that we have found out from government institutions.
-However, due to frequent changes, it is required to contact the county institute of public health according to the address of your stay to check if there have been any changes.
+This article includes the latest information on the vaccination of tourists that we have found out from government institutions.
+However, due to frequent changes, it is required to contact the County Institute of Public Health according to the address of your stay before visiting them to check if there are any changes regarding the vaccination of tourists.

 In this post, we cover: